abcnews/jquery-avoidOrphans/README.md

 ## Tests

 Yup, there are tests in the test folder.
 They run in mocha via grunt (see below).
+They can also be viewed in the browser.
+Just open `/test/index.html` directly in your browser.

 ## Getting started